-The Sensor Sewi KNX L captures the brightness in the room.
-The measurement value can be used for the control of limit-dependent switching outputs.
+The Sensor Sewi KNX L-Pr captures brightness and motion in rooms.
+The brightness value measured can be used for the control of limit-dependent switching outputs.
 States can be linked via AND logic gates and OR logic gates.
 Multi-function modules change input data as required by means of calculations, querying a condition, or converting the data point type.